-“Inheritance for Dummies” was published in the online Spring 2011 Quarterly of Strange, Weird & Wonderful Magazine and is now available in their print anthology.
+“Inheritance for Dummies” was published in the online Spring 2011 Quarterly of Strange, Weird & Wonderful Magazine.
 The e-zine’s graphics were commissioned specifically for Dummies, well worth the click.

-He counted Mother among his main worries, much exacerbated by recent events, also his reluctant motivation behind his job search.
-If some spa bubbled or belched, whether hot springs or mud, she was off, boiling away what shrunken puddles remained of the family estate, Trevor’s much anticipated inheritance.
+He counted Mother among his most significant worries, much exacerbated by recent events.
+If some spa bubbled or belched, whether hot springs or mud, she was off, boiling away what shrunken puddles remained of the family’s once considerably sized fortune, Trevor’s much anticipated inheritance.
 “By the sweat of his brow” never appealed to him at any time during the four decades-plus of his life.

-Trevor opened the entrance door, adjusted his gaze downward at the elderly figure on the veranda.
-Albert Simpson reciprocated the stare at a steeply upwards angle, magnified eyeballs peering through coke bottle lenses of his horn rimmed spectacles magnifying his eyeballs.
+Trevor opened the entrance door.
+He needed to adjust his gaze downward at the elderly figure on the veranda.
+Albert Simpson reciprocated the stare, though at a steeply upwards angle, the coke bottle lenses of his horn rimmed spectacles magnifying his eyeballs.
 The little person cordially greeted Trevor.

 “Well, well,” said Trevor, “long time, no see.
-To whom do I owe the–distinction of a visit from my departed uncle’s manservant.”
+To whom do I owe the–pleasure of a visit from my departed uncle’s manservant.”

 “I beg your pardon, Mr. Pickering?
 The reading of your uncle’s Will was a mere fortnight ago.”

 “Humor, Simpson, a friendly greeting.
 As among equals, so to speak, in these politically correct times.
 Come to gloat have you?”

 “Hardly.
 In fact, quite the opposite.
 If you would be so kind as to allow me into your home, I will explain.”